NPSCyberClub/hub/CTF-101/Intro.md

 We all start somewhere.
 It is up to you to find the next best step to solve the challenge.
 No one person has all the answers, so it is 100% fair game to use any and all available resources and creativity toward solving the challenge (within the scope / Rules of Engagement / rules for the CTF).
 Use AI.
 Use your favorite search engine.
 Use your previous experience.
 Use your team.

+After spending some time working on a challenge without solving it, consider stepping away from your computer to get some fresh air and free your brain.
+You'll be shocked at how many times clearing your mind will help things click back into place.

 ## Tools

 Do spend time to learn your tools.
 Do explore better alternatives to the tools you currently know and use, but do try and avoid "tool-hopping" at the expense of getting good at a specific tool.